yegor256/blog/_drafts/_speech.md

 **Intrigue**.
 I'm not a master of it, but the principle is simple: don't give everything away at once.
 Promise to give it out later instead.
 Something like: "This doesn't work, and I will tell you why in a few minutes."
-They will stay interested while waiting for that and you will be able to feed them with something else.
+They will stay interested while waiting for that, and you will be able to feed them with something else.
 Also, if someone asks a question in the middle of the talk, you might start answering it, then stop and say: "I will touch on this problem in a few minutes."
 You get the idea: keep